Start My Answer

 Let’s take a closer look at each step.
 You can also watch this video to learn more:

-Your first step should be filing an Answer to the lawsuit.
+Your first step should be filing an Answer to the debt collection lawsuit filed by Portfolio Recovery Associates.
 An Answer explains your side of the story and directly replies to the points listed in the Complaint (also known as a Petition in some states).
 Depending on your circumstances, you can deny responsibility for the debt, argue the obligation amount, or contest its jurisdiction.

-Even if you intend to try to settle the debt before your court date, filing an Answer prevents Portfolio Recovery from obtaining a default judgment against you.
-You’ll still have your day in court if Portfolio Recovery isn’t willing to play fairly.
+Even if you intend to try to settle the debt before your court date, filing an Answer prevents Portfolio Recovery Associates from obtaining a default judgment against you.

 2. Send a settlement offer

 Next, you’ll decide how much you can offer for a settlement.
 Review your savings and decide on a reasonable offer.
-Usually, 60% of the obligation is a good starting point.
+Usually, 60% of the amount owed is a good starting point.
 Remember that the other option is paying the total amount—a settlement can prevent this.

-However, once the matter escalates to a lawsuit, you're in a better position to work with Portfolio's legal department to reach a settlement.
-At this point, there's a much better chance you'll be able to negotiate a lower settlement, especially if you can demonstrate that you understand your rights as a consumer and you're willing to fight back in court.
+Once the matter escalates to a lawsuit, you will likely negotiate with the legal department of Portfolio Recovery Associates to reach a settlement.
+At this point, there's a much better chance you'll be able to negotiate an amicable settlement.

 Start by sending a lower offer to Portfolio Recovery, giving yourself room to negotiate and settle for more if they don’t accept it.
 You can use the following prompt: